thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  reference works that cover spring design.
 This section should be read in conjunction with other sections of the ODOP:Spring documentation.
-In particular, refer to the specific spring type sections for additional details on variable NAMES and FORCE-DEFLECTION DIAGRAMS.
+In particular, refer to the specific spring type sections for additional details on variable NAMES and Force-Deflection Diagrams.

 **The essential challenge of spring design:**
 The challenge of any design problem is to select values for those